 Celebrating Earth Day

-In honor of the 47th Earth Day, we dug up some interesting facts about this special day and how it originated.
+In honor of Earth Day yesterday, we dug up some interesting facts about this special day and how it originated.

 - According to SoftSchools.com, the first Earth Day in the U.S. was celebrated on April 22, 1970.